senathan/tasks-ui/README.md

 These steps will help us create a more reliable and efficient system, reducing the need for manual work and increasing productivity.

 Thank you for listening, and I'm open to any questions or feedback you might have!"`

+Perfect 👍 Here’s your **5-minute talk** rewritten in **simple, natural English**, just like how an experienced Indian engineer would confidently speak to a large group.
+I’ve kept it conversational, clear, and easy to remember — with **timing cues (~40 sec per slide)** and **speaker-style tips** for natural delivery.

+---

+## 🎤 5-Minute Talk Script (Simple English, Natural Flow)

+---

+### **Slide 1 – My Journey (0:00 – 0:40)**

+**(Smile and start warmly)**
+Hi everyone, good afternoon!
+I’m [Your Name].
+I started my career as a Java Developer, and over the years, I’ve grown into a Security-Focused Lead Developer who still loves to stay hands-on with technology.

+My journey has been all about curiosity, learning, and ownership.
+During my onsite time with Scoot Airlines — which is part of Singapore Airlines — I got the chance to design and deliver more than 15 applications from scratch.

+With around 12 years of experience now, I’ve worked across Java, Spring Boot, AWS, Kafka, and React.
+My main focus is building secure, cloud-ready applications and bridging the gap between **development and security**.

+*(Tip: Speak calmly, with pride in your voice.)*

+---

+### **Slide 2 – The Problem (0:40 – 1:20)**

+In modern Java projects, we use a lot of open-source libraries and dependencies.
+But one issue I kept seeing was — **dependency upgrades were always manual**.

+Teams used to spend hours checking versions, updating POM files, and testing — and still, many security patches were missed.

+This not only delayed releases but also left systems exposed to known vulnerabilities, especially those flagged by tools like **Prisma** or **Veracode**.

+So, I thought — instead of chasing versions manually every quarter, why not automate this entire process?
+That’s how the idea of **Application Evergreening Engine** started.

+*(Tip: Use hand gestures here — “manual” vs “automate” for emphasis.)*

+---

+### **Slide 3 – The Solution (1:20 – 2:00)**

+The **Application Evergreening Engine** is basically an automated pipeline that handles dependency upgrades end-to-end.

+It automatically checks which libraries are outdated, upgrades them safely, and creates pull requests — all with almost no manual effort.

+This solution has now been adopted in multiple SETS projects, especially in **SDS APIs like ATM**, where it runs quarterly.
+It follows our BAU process strictly — so every change is properly reviewed and approved before going to production.

+*(Tip: Slightly raise your tone on “automated pipeline” and “adopted across projects.”)*

+---

+### **Slide 4 – Benefits and Focus (2:00 – 2:40)**

+This engine brings three clear benefits:

+1. **Security** – It makes sure we’re always on the latest, secure versions.
+2. **Performance** – We get better optimizations and stability from newer libraries.
+3. **Features** – Teams get access to the latest framework capabilities faster.

+It’s mainly focused on **Java and Spring Boot** applications — handling both parent and child dependencies across **Maven and Gradle**.

+*(Tip: Count on your fingers as you list the three benefits — keeps it engaging.)*

+---

+### **Slide 5 – Prerequisites (2:40 – 3:10)**

+Before the upgrade starts, there are a few simple inputs we provide to the Jenkins job:

+* The branch name and repo name,
+* Whether the project uses Maven or Gradle,
+* The Jira ticket link,
+* And if there are any dependencies to exclude or treat commonly.

+Once these are given, the job runs automatically like a batch process — no need for any manual push.

+*(Tip: Speak this part steadily; it’s more technical.)*

+---

+### **Slide 6 – How It Works (3:10 – 4:10)**

+Now, here’s how it works step by step:

+1. It checks out the repo from the inputs.
+2. It creates a **Jira ticket** for tracking.
+3. A new **branch** is created automatically.
+4. Then a set of scripts run to identify outdated dependencies.

+   * It upgrades Spring Boot parent versions,
+   * Skips excluded dependencies,
+   * Handles common ones, and
+   * Upgrades everything else safely.
+5. Finally, if any updates are made, it raises a **Pull Request**.
+If nothing needs updating, it just comments on Jira saying “No upgrades found.”

+This whole process is smooth, fully traceable, and much faster than doing it manually.

+*(Tip: Keep this part slightly faster-paced; sound confident when listing the steps.)*

+---

+### **Slide 7 – Impact and Closing (4:10 – 5:00)**

+What I really like about this project is the **impact**.

+Earlier, teams were spending 1–2 days doing manual upgrades.
+Now, it’s reduced by almost **80%** — and security vulnerabilities are being fixed much sooner.

+It’s now a shared service that different teams use, and it’s creating a culture of **security-first automation**.

+To sum up, this Evergreening Engine has made dependency management **automatic, safe, and transparent**.
+It saves developer time, keeps our systems secure, and ensures we’re always ready for future upgrades.

+Thank you.

+*(Tip: End with a confident smile, slight nod, and pause for 2 seconds before stepping back.)*

+---

+Would you like me to make a **short 5-line summary** version too — so you can memorize or use it for the Q&A after your talk (in case someone asks “Can you summarize your project in a few lines?”)?